Static testing vs dynamic testing – what are the difference and why you should know about them?

 We can also use static testing for maintenance testing.

-It’s important to discover issues in early SDLC stage to avoid potential failures in next phases and save more time and money.
+It’s important to discover issues in the early SDLC stage to avoid potential failures in the next phases and save more time and money.

 What else we can do to improve the static testing process?

 A lot of companies decide to introduce Reviews, which can formal or informal.
 Reviews are improving the quality of the product and saving a lot of no-needed expenses.